 - 5 Heated Pools & Hydro Spa’s at each villa cluster on the island

 - Gas barbecue grills are located near each pool area for guests’ convenience

 - On-site volleyball, basketball, and of course – tennis.

 - 2 playgrounds are available for kids’ use

-- Rental Equipment: Rental items include: bikes, boogie boards, rafts, snorkel sets, kayaks, fishing equipment, umbrellas and four-passenger golf carts.
+- Rental Equipment: Rental items include: bikes, snorkel sets, kayaks, fishing equipment, umbrellas and four-passenger golf carts.
 Motor boats and fishing charters may also be ararranged.
 Per-day and per-week rates available.

 - Activities for All Ages!
 Including events such as: nature hunts, bicycle nature tours, scavenger hunts, sand castle contests, arts & crafts, shell hunts and shell crafts, kids Olympics, family bingo, kids fishing tournament’s, and kid’s movie night.

 - Children aged 6-12 may participate in supervised programs with Red Beard the Pirate including arts & crafts; scavenger hunts and more.
 Visit: Just for Kids

 - Additional Activities: Volleyball, basketball, and most daily activities.